dzmitry-lahoda/typed-rust/README.md

 # Overview

-Using rust compiler to write correct code.
+Using rust compiler and inline extensions to write correct code.

+Ready to use tools and method.

+Future proof Rust on nighlty or in roadmap or rfs.
+Inlined with existing stable crate or method if will replace or improve it.

 ## Patterns and guidelines